The Burning (1981 film): Box office

-The film was released to British screens on November 5, 1981 by HandMade Films, where it was met with modest success.
-Within a couple of weeks it was on a double-bill with When a Stranger Calls (1979), which did not boost its fortunes, as Variety said it soon "hit the skids" with "pathetic" results.
+The film was released to British screens on November 5, 1981, by HandMade Films, where it was met with modest success.
+Within a couple of weeks it was on a double feature with When a Stranger Calls (1979), which did not boost its fortunes, as Variety said it soon "hit the skids" with "pathetic" results.

 Censorship

 Despite the graphic gore effects of slasher films being the driving force behind their box office success, the MPAA gave in to the critical reception and reaction of pressure groups who were protesting the films in the wake of violent acts, such as the assassination of John Lennon, and the growing debate about violence in the media.
-The Burning was heavily trimmed to receive its R-rating.
-The film remained cut in the United States for nearly 30 years, until its release on DVD in 2007 restored the scenes of gore.
+The Burning was heavily trimmed to receive its R rating.
+The film remained cut in the United States until its 2007 DVD release that restored the scenes of gore.

-The British cinema release of The Burning was severely cut as well by the BBFC, receiving an X-certificate on September 23, 1981, with cuts to the scissor murder of the prostitute and some gore during the raft attack.
-When the film was accidentally released uncut on video in the United Kingdom by Thorn EMI, the tape was liable for seizure and prosecution under the Obscene Publications Act.
-Thorn-EMI had unwittingly released a "video nasty", a term used to coin films judged as obscene and too violent for home rental.
+The British cinema release of The Burning was severely cut as well by the BBFC, receiving an X certificate on September 23, 1981, with cuts to the scissor murder of the prostitute and some gore during the raft attack.
+When the film was accidentally released uncut on video in the United Kingdom by Thorn EMI, the tape was liable for seizure and prosecution under the Obscene Publications Acts.
+Thorn-EMI had unwittingly released a "video nasty", a term used to describe films judged as obscene and too violent for home rental.
 They tried to rectify matters by reissuing a BBFC-approved version.
 The original uncut Thorn-EMI release is worth a great deal of money today.
 In 1992, the United Kingdom video re-release suffered additional cuts to the raft attack, plus cuts to the killing of Karen.
 It was finally released fully uncut in 2002.